-What do you have that you could turn into your first mini product to get you started?
-How many mini products would you need to sell before you could replace some of your billable hours?
-Which then frees up your time to work on the next ones in your product ecosystem?
+What do you have that you could turn into your first mini-product to get you started?
+How many mini products would you need to sell before you could replace some of your billable hours … and therefore free up time to work on even more creations for your product ecosystem?

 Create recurring income from your existing clients

-People who take this approach find it an easy way to start getting your head around building products.
-And one which gives you the fast reward of some extra money coming in without having to do any additional billable hours.
-Soon after this, you’re likely to want to launch more products and think about how these can replace your services.
+It’s an easy way to start getting your head around building products.
+It can give you the fast reward of some extra income without having to do extra billable hours.
+And it will give you ideas about more products and about how they can replace your services.

-Here are a few products I’ve seen people successfully add to their existing businesses.
+Here are a few recurring income products I’ve seen people successfully add to their existing businesses.

-- Laura, an executive coach, took some of the slides and handouts she’d produced over the years and made a resource library for her coaching clients.
-She made this an add on for her coaching sessions, making it clear that people would need these resources for years to come
+- LAURA, an executive coach, took some of the slides and handouts she’d produced over the years and created a resource library.
+She offered it as an add-on for her coaching sessions and made it clear that people would need these resources for years to come.

-- Tom, a business process expert, devised a specific toolkit for each of his clients.
-Each one was a slightly different version of a template he made, so he still had to spend a little time tweaking each one.
-He made this into an online reference for his clients and charged a small fee for annual access.
+- TOM, a business process expert, devised a specific toolkit for each of his clients.
+It was based on a template that he tweaked slightly for each client and then offered as an online reference, charging a small annual fee for access.

-- David, a GDPR consultant, productised his service offering by writing up his expertise as a series of templates.
-These made his life much easier, as each client assignment then could be done from the templates, rather than creating all the documents from scratch.
+- DAVID, a GDPR consultant, productised his service offering by writing up his expertise as a series of templates.
+These made his life much easier, as each client assignment could now be done from the templates rather than creating all the documents from scratch.
 He then offered a recurring fee guarantee to update the documents every time there was a change in case law about GDPR.

-Why I love this recurring income model so much
+Why I love the recurring income model so much

-This way of working becomes more and more powerful each time, because the financial effect on your business is cumulative.
-Even with a small monthly fee for a recurring income product, you can start to build up a tremendous recurring income line in your accounts.
+These three examples show a way of working that becomes more powerful with each new product because the financial effect on your business is cumulative.
+Even if each client pays only a small monthly fee for each product, you can start to build up a tremendous recurring income line in your accounts.

 There are many formats, permutations and possibilities.
 Each one can be moulded and stamped with your magic.

-Some people will give you the story about immediate “six figure launches”, how you just need 20 people to sign up to your £200 per month membership programme, explosive customer growth…blah blah.
+Some people will give you some story about immediate “six-figure launches”, how you just need 20 people to sign up to your £200 per month membership programme, explosive customer growth…blah blah.
 I’m sure you’ve seen these stinky devils and their nonsense.

-If you need a monthly income from your services business, yet you yearn to get away from the trap of trading time for money, you have a couple of options.
+If you need a monthly income from your services business, yet you yearn to get away from the trap of trading time for money, you have three options.

-- Work very hard and put enough money away that you can step back a couple of days a week to work on products.
+- Work very hard and put enough money away for you to step back one or two days a week, to work on products.

-- Build some simple products first and develop a proof of concept and the basic e-commerce infrastructure first.
-That way, you can “buy back your time” from the business to spend on building bigger products.
-Then you’ll feel justified in investing more time developing more complex products, and the simple products will have helped you build a list of engaged, qualified customers who trust you and are ready to buy the next thing from you.
+- Start by building some very simple products to give you a proof of concept.
+That way, you can use the starter products to “buy back your time” from the business to spend on building bigger products.
+Then you’ll feel justified in investing more time in developing more complex products, and the simple products will have helped you build a list of engaged, qualified customers who trust you and are ready to buy the next thing from you.

 - Identify rapid development techniques for building multiple products in your ecosystem.

-This last set of techniques is something I’ve worked out over the years of developing my products – usually by doing it the wrong way round and then realising that there was a much quicker way to do this.
+I’ve worked out such rapid development techniques over the years of creating my own products – usually by doing things the wrong way round and then realising there was a much quicker way.
 We cover how to do this in detail in Pivot to Products and Productise Your Expertise.

 Pivoting to products involves new thinking

-I get it.
-Changing your business model, investing time and money in learning how to develop products, talking to clients differently, taking a step back from what you do to work out what the best way to do the work is…these are all supremely uncomfortable.
-It’s not uncommon for people who start thinking about a products based business to experience a degree of existential doubt about whether this is all worth it.
-And, to be 100% transparent again, it’s not uncommon for people to enthusiastically start planning a product and then lose momentum quickly.
+Changing your business model, investing time and money in learning how to develop products, talking to clients differently, taking a step back to work out the best way… it can be very uncomfortable.
+It’s not uncommon to experience some doubt about whether it’s all worth it.
+And, to be 100% transparent again, it’s not uncommon for people to start planning a product with great enthusiasm and then to lose momentum quickly.

-Most people either don’t want to learn how to build products or become uncomfortable and bogged down in endless choices about which tech platforms to use.
-And this means that your competitors aren’t doing this.
-99% of businesses will never even make a simple lead generation product that would maybe take a day to set up.
-Let alone invest time in building a series of related products which work together as a product ecosystem.
+This means that most of your competitors aren’t doing it.
+99% of businesses will never make even a simple lead generation product that would maybe take a day to set up, let alone invest time in building a series of related products which work together as a product ecosystem.

-And if 99% of businesses will never do this, we know that your competitors are very unlikely to do this.
-And if there’s something that will make you more money, help you generate more leads, be more efficient and stand out from the rest, that your competitors will never do…well maybe that’s the signal that you should be doing this.
+And if 99% of businesses will never do this, it means your competitors are very unlikely ever to do it.
+And if there’s something that will make you more money, help you generate more leads, be more efficient and stand out from the rest, and it’s something your competitors will never do…well maybe that’s the signal that you should be doing it.

 “When the world zigs, zag”

-I strongly advise resisting instantly jumping into writing down all the shiny, exciting products you could make.
-I know how tempting that is, but let’s hold off on that for a little moment.
+I strongly advise you to resist jumping straight into writing down all the shiny, exciting products you could make.
+I know how tempting it is but let’s hold off for a moment.

-I’ve got some questions for you to do a little soul searching first.
+I’ve got some questions to help you do a little soul searching first.
 These are the questions we seek to answer at the beginning of the Productise Your Expertise programme.

-- Are these the customers who I want to continue to serve?
+- Are these the customers I want to continue to serve?

 - Would I be selling products to my existing or former customers, or do I need to attract a whole new tribe of people?
 Or both?

 - What is my Zone of Genius?
-And how do I want to spend my time differently in the next 10 years to how I’ve been spending it in the last 10 years?
+And how do I want to spend my time differently in the next 10 years from how I’ve been spending it in the last 10 years?

-- What changes do I need to make in how I work right now to have at least one half-day a week to spend on this?
+- What changes do I need to make that will give me at least one half-day a week to spend on this?